-“Composition 8” by Vasily Kandinsky (also spelt Wassily) is a composition of geometric elements with erratic and unpredictable positions and colours.
+“Composition 8” by Vasily Kandinsky (also spelled Wassily) is a composition of geometric elements with erratic and unpredictable positions and colors.
 Kandinsky has restricted himself to paint geometric shapes, with larger objects dominating the left side of the canvas, and on the right, the smaller forms clash and overlap with each other.
-The shades of colour are all different from each other, and the geometric patterns consist of only critical components like circles, semicircles, angles, rectangles, and lines.
+The shades of color are all different from each other, and the geometric patterns consist of only critical components like circles, semicircles, angles, rectangles, and lines.

 Composition 8 was created, during Kandinsky’s Bauhaus era, when he had moved from the Soviet Union to the Weimar Republic because of the increasing restrictions on artistic freedom in the Soviet Union.
 The Weimar Germany of the early 1920s in which Kandinsky painted Composition 8 was transitioning into a democratic republic and was one of the most liberal countries in Europe.
 The Bauhaus era provided a nurturing environment for the avant-garde that inspired Kandinsky.

-The school operated in three German cities, Weimar, Dessau and Berlin, from 1932 to 1933, after which the school was closed under pressure from the Nazi regime, who saw the school as a centre of communist intellectualism.
+The school operated in three German cities, Weimar, Dessau, and Berlin, from 1932 to 1933, after which the school was closed under pressure from the Nazi regime, who saw the school as a center of communist intellectualism.
 Although the school was closed, the staff continued to spread its idealistic precepts as they left Germany and emigrated all over the world.

 Kandinsky taught at the Bauhaus school of art and architecture from 1922 until the Nazis closed it in 1933.
 He then moved to France, where he lived for the rest of his life, becoming a French citizen in 1939 and producing some of his most prominent art.